 Pedro: If I could, I would repeat the same.

-Raquel: As a person the same, if I had to be an animal, I would be first a bird and then a cat.
+Raquel: As a person, the same.
+If I had to be an animal, I would be first a bird and then a cat.

 Pedro: Frank Lloyd Wright’s Fallingwater.

-Pedro: My creativity
+Pedro: My creativity.

-Raquel: My brain
+Raquel: My brain.

-Pedro: Living without feeling someone else’s love
+Pedro: Living without feeling someone else’s love.

 Raquel: Not being in somebody else’s thoughts.

-Pedro: My occupation
+Pedro: My occupation.

 Raquel: My occupation too.

-Pedro: My workforce and my concentration
+Pedro: My work ethic and my concentration.

 Raquel: I’m curious about everything.

-Pedro: Empathy
+Pedro: Empathy.

-Raquel: Patience
+Raquel: Patience.

-Pedro: Borges and Raymond Quenau
+Pedro: Borges and Raymond Queneau.

-Raquel: Chantal Maillard and Virgina Woolf.
+Raquel: Chantal Maillard and Virginia Woolf.

 Pedro: I don’t have any heroes.